davidledwards/zookeeper/README.md

 A collection of Scala artifacts that make working with ZooKeeper enjoyable.

-The project page with links to documentation can be found at <https://davidedwards.io/zookeeper/>.

 ## Projects

 * [zookeeper-client](zookeeper-client/) - a functional API layered over the ZooKeeper client